What is Wild and Scenic?

 Washington D.C.
 20515

-Turning to the better angels of the U.S. republic and its people, Friends of the River wants you to know about some wild & scenic river designation coalition efforts in California and in bordering Oregon.
-Some coalition members have been working for many years on specific region-based bills while others are working on the entire package.
+Friends of the River wants you to know about some wild & scenic river designation coalition efforts in California and in bordering Oregon.
+Some coalition members have been working for many, many years on specific region-based bills, while others are working on the entire package.
 Together the three California bills have the potential to help protect over 650 miles of rivers and creeks!
-Let's see if we can pass them this year, in 2024, in the lame-duck session of the 118th Congress, before they adjourn on December 20, 2024!
-For some background and updates, keep reading.
+We expect that these bills will be introduced in the 119th Congress, although their prospects to achieving final passage by the GOP-led U.S. Congress and signature by the President are not good.
+For some background, we developed the following information during the previous (2024-2024) Congress.

-California national wild & scenic rivers bills introduced once again: On April 10, 2023, Rep. Carbajol (D Santa Barbara) reintroduced his Central Coast Heritage Protection Act, H.R.
+California national wild & scenic rivers bills introduced once again (for the third and four time): On April 10, 2023, Rep. Carbajol (D Santa Barbara) reintroduced his Central Coast Heritage Protection Act, H.R.
 2545.
 On May 10, Rep. Judy Chu (D Monterey Park) reintroduced her now renamed once again San Gabriel Mountains Protection Act, H.R.
 3681.
 On May 24, Rep. Jared Huffman (D San Rafael) reintroduced the Northwest California Wilderness, Recreation, and Working Forests Act, H.R.
 3700.
 On May 31, Senator Alex Padilla (D CA) reintroduced his now renamed Public Lands Act, S. 1776, including the provisions of the three House bills.

 Padilla Introduces Bill to Protect 1 Million Acres of California Public Lands